Skip to main content

 McKinsey posits three upskilling trends that will likely emerge:

 2) Imbalances in talent supply and demand.
-Because of COVID, the American public has changed its spending habits overnight.
+Since COVID, the American public spending habits have changed dramatically.
 E-commerce was already popular, but now it's the norm.
 People aren't eating out in restaurants or attending sporting or other entertainment events.
 All of the workers in those industries will require reskilling.

 3) Changes to supply chains.
 If you've tried to buy furniture or a new appliance during the pandemic, you already know the international supply chain has ground to a halt.
 That means companies are turning more toward local suppliers.
 In the past, we saw the offshoring of manufacturing jobs.
 Now, it's going to be the opposite.